-UGK, from Port Arthur, TX, the neighboring city to Beaumont, TX, released their first album in 1988.
-Titled The Southern Way, it was distributed by local record label Bigtyme Recordz and only available as an audio cassette.
-In 1992, they had caught the attention of Jive Records, and were signed to a five album record contract.
+UGK, from Port Arthur, TX, the neighboring city to Beaumont, TX, released their debut EP The Southern Way in 1992.
+It was distributed by local record label Bigtyme Recordz and only available as an audio cassette.
+They quickly caught the attention of Jive Records, and were signed to a five album record contract.
 Their major label debut album Too Hard to Swallow was released later that same year, on November 10.
 While it featured several new recordings, it also featured several songs that had been culled from The Southern Way.
 However, several songs that had been intended to be included on the album were excised at the last minute, apparently due to their overly explicit content.
 Five of these songs would surface two months before Too Hard to Swallow’s release, on an EP distributed by Bigtyme Recordz; appropriately enough, the EP was titled Banned.

 Their sophomore album Super Tight… was released two years later, on August 30.
 Unlike their previous effort, it managed to break into the Billboard Hot 200, but ultimately peaked at a disappointing #95.
 Two more years passed before the release of their third album, Ridin’ Dirty.
 It performed better than either of its predecessors, and almost broke into the Hot 200’s top-ten, before stopping short at #15.
 Ridin’ Dirty would also be UGK’s last album for the time being, as they went on a five year hiatus not long afterward.